 With your son’s future in mind, Jubilee offers vocational programs teaching troubled boys indispensable life skills.
 Even more importantly, your son will develop self-confidence and start to take care of himself as he grows into a valuable member of society.

 Boys come to Jubilee Leadership Academy from Montgomery, Alabama and they are all different.
 They need different approaches, have different backgrounds, and different areas of interest.
-With this in mind, Jubilee Leadership Academy offers a variety of vocational programs, including welding, woodworking, and agricultural services.
+With this in mind, Jubilee Leadership Academy offers a variety of vocational programs, including woodworking and various agricultural programs.
 In these programs, your son will not just learn things but actually apply them in real life work environments!
 You won’t find this spectrum of future preparation at other boarding schools for boys in Montgomery, Alabama.
 Boys who were angry and off-track complete this program with a sense of peace, purpose and, in many ways, they are far ahead of their peers.

 Jubilee Leadership Academy develops leaders.
 Distressed young men like your son come to this Christian boarding school in a state of confusion but receive a gift beyond just an education and therapy.
 They return to become pillars of their community, sure of themselves, and stronger than ever before.

 Service and leadership are crucial parts of teaching your son a new way to live.
 Building service and leadership into young men as a part of their character changes the way they see themselves and the way they view other people.
 Much of your son’s time will be dedicated to learning skills like empathy, awareness, working in groups, and listening.
 He will then take these skills and practice them hands-on in service activities out in the community.